Education and Community

 Click here for IMMA policies on privacy and child protection.

-Studio10, a programme for adults of all levels of creative experience, includes tours, discussions, and art-making.
+Studio10, a programme for adults of all levels of creative experience, includes tours, discussions, and experimental art-making.
 There are four blocks of three consecutive weekly sessions, with each block addressing a particular exhibition.
 Based from IMMA’s Studio10, it will take place on Fridays 10.00am-12.30pm on the dates below.

 exhibition focus: IMMA Collection: Nick Miller and the studio of Edward McGuire